JesusValeraDev/JesusValeraDev.github.io/content/2023-11-27-phpstorm-tricks.md

 in case you don't know them, definitely you SHOULD.<br>
 I would like to remind the plugin `Key Promoter X` that I mentioned before.

-PHPStorm also brings a PDF file with the most important shortcuts, go to `Help ➔ Keyboard Shortcuts PDF` to download it.
+PhpStorm also brings a PDF file with the most important shortcuts, go to `Help ➔ Keyboard Shortcuts PDF` to download it.

 List of most important shortcuts: